 Typically, lenders require mortgage insurance for loans with an LTV ratio greater than 80%.
 For most borrowers, this means paying a 20% down payment to avoid mortgage insurance.

-If you get a mortgage that requires you to have mortgage insurance, be sure to understand the circumstances under which the insurance is removed.
+If you get a mortgage requiring mortgage insurance, understand the circumstances under which the insurance is removed.
 For example, mortgage insurance with some loans automatically drops off at a specified level; however, other mortgages require you to refinance to remove mortgage insurance.